tobiasgerstenberg/homepage/content/home/people.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 #title = "[People](/member)"
 title = "People"
 subtitle = "We are looking for prospective PhD students to join our lab in the fall 2020!
-If you're interested in joining us, please send an email to gerstenberg@stanford.edu.
-We are also looking for [**undergraduate research assistants**](news/undergraduate_assistant/) to work with us in the Fall quarter.
-If you are interested in applying to be an RA take a look at the link above."
+If you're interested in joining us, please send an email to gerstenberg@stanford.edu."

+# We are also looking for [**undergraduate research assistants**](news/undergraduate_assistant/) to work with us in the Fall quarter.
+If you are interested in applying to be an RA take a look at the link above.

 # Order that this section will appear in.
 weight = 3